 Each food service employee attends an annual mandatory meeting on food safety and sanitation, food allergies and first aid training.
-The District also participates in the National School Lunch Program (NSLP) in all schools.
+The District also participates in the National School Lunch Program (NSLP)and School Breakfast Program in all schools.
 The Food Service Director also participates in Serv Safe class, a nationally recognized program.
 This certificate is accredited by the American National Standards Institute-Conference for Food Protection and the National Restaurant Association.

-Now is a great time to encourage your kids to choose school lunch!
+Now is a great time to encourage your kids to choose school lunch! and or a Free school breakfast.
 To find out the facts about school meals visit www.schoolnutrition.org.

 Cafeteria Staff include: